combinatrix-ai/PromptTrail/src/prompttrail/agent/README.md

         MessageTemplate(
             content="""
 You're an AI proofreader that help user to fix markdown.
-You're given python script content by the user.
+You're given markdown content by the user.
-You must fix the missspellings in the comments.
+You only emit the corrected markdown.
+No explanation, comments, or anything else is needed.
-You only emit the corrected python script.
-No explanation is needed.
+Do not remove > in the code section, which represents the prompt.
 """,
             role="system",
         ),